cloud-gov/cg-site/_docs/compliance/compliance-community.md

 ## Who can join?

+The community is open to:

-Open to compliance staff at CSPs listed in the [FedRAMP Marketplace](https://marketplace.fedramp.gov) as authorized or in-process, or a CSP that has retained a 3PAO to pursue authorization.
+* compliance staff at CSPs listed in the [FedRAMP Marketplace](https://marketplace.fedramp.gov) as authorized or in-process
+* compliance staff at CSPs pursuing authorization

-The cloud.gov compliance team will approve memberships.
+The cloud.gov compliance team will approve memberships based on eligibility evidence.

 ## How to join?

-Send an email to [community@cloud.gov](mailto:community@cloud.gov) from the domain of your FedRAMP CSP.
+Send an email to [community@cloud.gov](mailto:community@cloud.gov) providing:

-If you're unable to use that domain for this community, email from your preferred address and provide an explanation and alternate means of validation, such as an CSP-based address you can use for confirmation.

-If your CSP has retained a 3PAO, provide a contact at the 3PAO who can affirm that they've been retained, and CC: them on your email.
+- Your name and role
+- CSP name and FedRAMP status
+- Statement of interest

 ## Your communications are not private